codyhartsook/agent_composer/README.md

 dynamically imported functions and provides an interactive interface for users to interact with the imported agent.

-the Agent in this case is a simple chatbot that can be used to demonstrate the capabilities of dynamic agent composition and LangGraph graph building.
+The Agent in this case is a simple chatbot that can be used to demonstrate the capabilities of dynamic agent composition and LangGraph graph building.

 ## Functionality